Toubkal Altitude Sickness - Should You Be Concerned?

 Mount Toubkal Altitude Sickness - So, Should You be Concerned?

-Our founder George recently chatted with Jamal, the guide who leads our Mount Toubkal treks, and in his 30-plus years of experience, he has not had a single case of altitude sickness among trekkers.
+Our founder George recently chatted with Jamal, the guide who leads our Mount Toubkal treks, and in his 30-plus years of experience, he has not had a single case of severe altitude sickness among trekkers.
+Even if you do get symptoms they will most likely be mild and all you need to do is descend back down with the guide.

-So relax - it’s not something you need to worry about.
+So remember - it’s not something you need to worry about.

-Okay, as with all mountain environments above a certain height, there is a very small chance you could get altitude sickness.
+Okay, as with all mountain environments above a certain height, there is a chance you could get altitude sickness.
+But all you need to do is descend and you should be fine.
 Jamal makes sure his staff are all trained to spot the symptoms of altitude sickness and how to manage it.

 Want more tips and wisdom from Jamal?
-Check out our ultimate Toubkal guide.
+Check out our Ultimate Guide to Toubkal.

 What are the Symptoms of Severe Altitude Sickness?

-Although your guides will be keeping an eye on you and it’s very unlikely you’ll have any problems, it won’t hurt to know the symptoms.
+Although your guides will be keeping an eye on you and it’s very unlikely you’ll have any serious problems, you should know the symptoms.

 Do you Need to Acclimatise to Climb Mount Toubkal?